 LPL plays a critical and complex role in lipid metabolism.
 In humans, deficient levels of LPL can cause hypertriglyceridemia and associated disorders, such as diabetes and atherosclerosis.
 LPL cannot efficiently exit the ER and achieve appropriate levels without a transmembrane protein whose identity was only recently discovered, lipase maturation factor (LMF1).
 In cells lacking LMF1, inactive LPL is retained in the ER as large, intermolecular disulfide bonded aggregates that are subject to degradation.
 We have worked to characterize how LMF1 promotes LPL exit from the ER.
 We find that LMF1 is present at less than 10,000 molecules per cell, a relatively low expression level compared to general chaperones like bip, calnexin, and calreticulin.
 However, each molecule of LMF1 can promote the maturation of dozens of molecules of LPL1.
-Structurally, LMF1 is a transmembrane protein with a large C-terminal domain that faces the ER.
+Structurally, LMF1 has 5 membrane-spanning domains, resulting in two loops and a large C-terminal domain that faces the ER.
+Each of these ER-resident loops is essential to LPL maturation, as truncation from either terminus results in non-functional LMF1.
 Finally, we have identified a number of LMF1-interacting partners that included chaperones, PDIs and other proteins involved in protein folding.
 Based on these data, our current model is that LMF1 helps to maintain redox homeostasis in the ER in order to assist in LPL folding.

-- 1) Koerner CM, Roberts BS, Neher SB.
-Endoplasmic reticulum quality control in lipoprotein metabolism.
-Mol Cell Endocrinol.
-2019 Aug 20:110547.
-PMCID: PMC6814580 - 2) Roberts BS, Babilonia-Rosa, MA.; Broadwell, LJ.,: Wu, MJ., and Neher, SB.
+- 1) Babilonia-Rosa MA, Neher SB.
+Purification, cellular levels, and functional domains of lipase maturation factor 1.
+Biochem Biophys Res Commun; 2014 Jul 18;450(1):423-8 PMCID: PMC4114500 - 2) Roberts BS, Babilonia-Rosa, MA.; Broadwell, LJ.,: Wu, MJ., and Neher, SB.
 2018.
 Lipase Maturation Factor 1 Affects Redox Homeostasis in the Endoplasmic Reticulum.
 EMBO Journal, 2018 Oct 1;37(19) PMCID: PMC6166125 - 3) Wu, MJ, Wolska, A, Roberts, BS, Pearson, EM, Gutgsell, A, Remaley, AR, and Neher, SB.
 Co-expression of Novel Furin-Resistant LPL Variants with LMF1 Enhances LPL Secretion and Activity, J Lipid Res.
 2018 Dec;59(12):2456-2465.
-PMCID: PMC6277163 - 4) Babilonia-Rosa MA, Neher SB.
-Purification, cellular levels, and functional domains of lipase maturation factor 1.
-Biochem Biophys Res Commun; 2014 Jul 18;450(1):423-8 PMCID: PMC4114500
+PMCID: PMC6277163